Iqaluit Airport: Other information

 In December 2005 the Government of Nunavut announced that it would spend $40 million to repair the runway, build a new emergency services facility and a new terminal.
+Air Canada had operated services to Ottawa and Montreal from March 2010 to August 1, 2011.

 In January 2012 Air Greenland announced that a 1-hour, 45-minute flight from Nuuk to Iqaluit, down from three days when going via Copenhagen or Reykjavik and then on to Ottawa, would begin 18 June 2012, later changed to 15 June.
 The service was a partnership with First Air who provided ticketing and other services in Iqaluit.
 This was the first international flight into Iqaluit since 2001 when First Air discontinued its Iqaluit to Kangerlussuaq flights.
 Air Greenland used Dash 8 aircraft on the run.
 After three years in place the service was discontinued for the 2015 season.
+Air Greenland, with Canadian North providing connections to Ottawa, Montreal and Kuujjuaq, will relaunch a route between Nuuk and Iqaluit during the 2024 summer.
+The once-weekly route, which starts June 26 and ends October 23, will be served by Dash 8.
+Air Greenland indicated that if the route was successful it could be extended beyond the October 23 date.

 Iqaluit International Airport won a National Award for Engineering Project or Achievement in 2018 from Engineers Canada.